WPXN-TV: Sale to Scripps

 On September 24, 2020, the Cincinnati-based E. W. Scripps Company (which was in the process of selling WPIX to Mission Broadcasting, a partner company of Nexstar Media Group) announced that it would purchase Ion Media, including WPXN-TV's license and assets, for $2.65 billion, with financing from Berkshire Hathaway.
-The purchase subsequently resulted in Scripps divesting 23 Ion-owned stations in 20 other markets to Inyo Broadcast Holdings (which agreed to maintain their existing Ion affiliations as well as carry other Scripps-owned multicast networks), in order to allow Scripps to fully comply with the FCC local and national ownership regulations; notably, the station portfolios of Ion Media and Scripps collectively would have put the combined entity above the FCC's 37% national coverage cap without the divestitures.
+The purchase subsequently resulted in Scripps divesting 23 Ion-owned stations in 20 other markets to Inyo Broadcast Holdings (which agreed to maintain their existing Ion affiliations as well as carry other Scripps-owned multicast networks), to allow Scripps to fully comply with the FCC local and national ownership regulations; notably, the station portfolios of Ion Media and Scripps collectively would have put the combined entity above the FCC's 37% national coverage cap without the divestitures.
 (Even with the pre-digital-conversion-era "UHF discount" rule – which counts UHF stations toward 50% of their total market reach – factored in, WPXN holds the largest contribution to the national cap under both groups, as New York City has the largest local market share of any U.S. television market, necessitating the spin-offs to keep it as well as the other retained properties.)
 The sale was completed on January 7, 2021, nearly eight days after Scripps sold WPIX to Mission Broadcasting on December 30, 2020.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WPXN-TV discontinued regular programming on its analog signal, over UHF channel 31, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+WPXN-TV ended regular programming on its analog signal, over UHF channel 31, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 30 to channel 31.
 WFUT-DT took over the channel 30 allocation as it moved its digital signal from channel 53 as a result of the phaseout of channels 52–69.

 Former repeaters

 WPXU-LD (channel 12) in Amityville, New York, formerly relayed WPXN-TV.
 This station began operation on or about May 2, 2011.
 It replaced WPXU-LP, an analog station on channel 38 that went dark some years earlier after its channel was reallocated to the digital signal of WWOR-TV (channel 9).
 On December 15, 2014, Ion reached a deal to donate WPXU-LD to Word of God Fellowship, parent company of the Daystar network.

 WPXO-LP (channel 34) in East Orange, New Jersey, relayed WPXN-TV until it was sold in August 2007.
-It is now a Spanish-language independent station.
+It is now Spanish-language independent station WNYX-LD.